meth/app/README.md

 Cross-platform wallet and dapp browser, for Ethereum addicts!

-**NOTE: This is unreleased, Alpha software, very much a work-in-progress**
+**NOTE: This software is no longer under development and is left here for references purposes only.**

 Features: